evertec/athmovil-javascript-api/README.md

 The API called for this JavaScript code is build based on JWT protocol to securely authenticate the communication between our services.

+New plug in now available for WooCommerce: https://wordpress.org/plugins/ath-movil-pay-button-payment-gateway

 Disclaimer: The Payment Button ATH Móvil is not compatible with any major Ecommerce platform.
-This includes Shopify, Wix, Woocommerce or Stripe.
+This includes Shopify, Wix, or Stripe.

 Disclaimer: We currently **do not** have a **Testing environment**.
 You need to have an active ATH Business account and a active ATH Móvil account.